LHarveyDev/homes-for-hounds/README.md

 - The 'Did You Know?' and 'Facts & Figures' content on the 'About Us' page was taken from [here](https://www.greyhoundtrust.org.uk/home-a-greyhound/all-about-greyhounds)

 - Content for the 'Articles' section on the 'Home' page was taken from [here](https://www.barleykennels.co.uk) and [here](https://www.greyhoundtrust.org.uk)

+- Nav Bar code from (https://getbootstrap.com/docs/4.0/components/navbar/) and (https://www.w3schools.com/howto/howto_js_active_element.asp)

+- Resize logo code from https: (https://www.freecodecamp.org/news/css-responsive-image-tutorial/#:~:text=To%20make%20an%20image%20responsive,than%20absolute%20ones%20like%20pixels)

+- Card columns code from (https: //stackoverflow.com/questions/34140793/bootstrap-4-responsive-cards-in-card-columns)

+- Code has also been attributed directly in the html and css pages.

 - All other content was written by the developer.